 I’m 43 years young, born in Oxford England, but I see myself as European first, British second.
 Trained as a bicycle mechanic, worked as an MTB guide in the French Alps.
 A lover of philosophy and coffee, a cyclist and photographer.
 Can often be found in the forests of Europe, enjoying the tranquility, quiet and nature.

-What was the Idea behind the EDT route?
+What was the Idea behind the European Divide Trail (EDT)?

 I left on a bikepacking trip 4 years ago looking for a new place to live and some long distance off road routes to ride around Europe.
 I found that most of the existing routes I rode were too challenging for a bike laden with enough equipment to last many months or years, so I started thinking about, and planning, a route across Europe similar to the Great Divide mountain bike route in North America, in a dirt road touring style.
 I prefer to ride my bike than push it, and I wanted the challenges of the route to be it’s length, the logistics of food and accommodation, and the amount of time it would take, but the technical aspects of the trails.